By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Future Medical Reserves Lower (maintenance care) Higher (revision surgery risk)

-Your treating physician must declare you at MMI—the point where your condition has stabilized and further treatment won't significantly improve your condition.
-For non-surgical herniated disc cases, this typically occurs after completing conservative treatment protocols.
+Your doctor declares you at MMI—your condition has stabilized and more treatment won't significantly improve it.
+For non-surgical cases, this happens after you've completed conservative treatment.

-Using the AMA Guides to the Evaluation of Permanent Impairment (most states use the 5th or 6th edition), your doctor assigns a whole person impairment percentage.
-This rating considers factors like range of motion loss, documented radiculopathy, and imaging findings.
+Using the AMA Guides (most states use the 5th or 6th edition), your doctor assigns a whole person impairment percentage.
+Range of motion loss, documented radiculopathy, and imaging findings all factor in.

-The settlement may include compensation for vocational rehabilitation if you cannot return to your previous job, future medical care reserves (depending on state law), and any unpaid temporary disability benefits.
+Settlements may include vocational rehabilitation if you can't return to your old job, future medical care reserves (state-dependent), and any unpaid temporary disability.

 Frequently Asked Questions